seedhartha/reone/README.md

 ## Configuration

 reone can be configured from either a command line or a configuration file.
 Configuration file, named "reone.cfg", must be located in the current directory.
 See complete list of options [here](https://github.com/seedhartha/reone/wiki/Program-options).

+## Contribution

+reone is in the early stages of development at the moment, meaning that the codebase is not entirely stable.
+Nevertheless, the project is open to potential contributors.
+Take a look at the [roadmap](https://github.com/seedhartha/reone/wiki/Roadmap) and [development](https://github.com/seedhartha/reone/wiki/Development) pages in the Wiki if you want to contribute.